 Namely – We talked with Paul Martin, senior manager, strategic partnerships, to discuss how Namely might be more broker-friendly.
 Namely has offered to participate in a future BTR quarterly broker webinar to help facilitate a more comfortable relationship between this HR software platform and the BTR broker community.
 Stay tuned.

 GoCo – Our meeting with founder Nir Leibovich revealed GoCo (an all-in-one platform) is focused on the <500 market.
-The company has ended its partnership with OneDigital.
-Don’t look for GoCo to provider broker services.
-“Never” was the word we heard.
+The company has ended its exclusivity to OneDigital in late 2017 and has opened the platform up to benefit brokers nationwide.
+Don’t look for GoCo to provide broker services.
+“Never” was the word we heard.”

 Web Benefits Design – This Orlando-based integrated benefits administration platform streamlines many HR administrative tasks and processes through an HR Access solution (real-time updates).
 The company promotes their strengths as being a full-service model by cleaning up messy data for the client.
 WBD loves working with blue collar clients and school districts.